Ayushparikh-code/Web-dev-mini-projects/MyGym Website/README.md

 # MyGym Fitness website
-This website contains frontend for he gym website, and technologies used are
+This website contains frontend for Mygym website, and technologies used are
 * HTML

 * CSS